stsikata/music-recs/README.md

 ## Setup

 In your local repository's root directory, create a new file called ".env".
-Update the contents of the ".env" file to specify your desired username:
+Go [Spotify's Developer Website](https://developer.spotify.com) and create an account if you don't already have one.
+Follow Dashboard > Log In > Create an App.
+Update the contents of the ".env" file to record your [Spotipy](https://spotipy.readthedocs.io/en/2.18.0/#) client id and client secret from within the app page on developer.spotify.com.

     SPOTIPY_CLIENT_ID="YOUR_APP_CLIENT_ID"
     SPOTIPY_CLIENT_SECRET="YOUR_APP_CLIENT_SECRET"

 ## Usage

-Run the game script:
+Run the artist recommendations script:

 ```py
 python artist_recs.py